elmbridge/curriculum/Choose Your Own Emoji.md

   - Use transformation functions to render dynamic HTML.
   - Use complex `Html` functions to render conditional classes.
-  - Model a domain using parameterized values.
+  - Model a domain using tagged values.
   - Implement a full feature from start to finish.

 ## Steps